/tag/rivanna

 Creating Singularity Containers To create your own image from scratch, you must have root privileges on some computer running Linux (any version).
 Follow the instructions at the Singularity site.
 If you have only Mac or Windows, you can use the Vagrant environment.
 Vagrant is a pre-packed system that runs under several virtual-machine environments, including the free Virtualbox environment.

 Overview TensorFlow is an open source software library for high performance numerical computation.
 It has become a very popular tool for machine learning and in particular for the creation of deep neural networks.
-The latest TensorFlow versions are now provided as prebuilt Apptainer containers on Rivanna.
-The basic concept of running Apptainer containers on Rivanna is described here.
+The latest TensorFlow versions are now provided as prebuilt Apptainer containers on the HPC system.
+The basic concept of running Apptainer containers on the HPC system is described here.

 TensorFlow code is provided in two flavors, either with or without support of general purpose graphics processing units (GPUs).
-All TensorFlow container images provided on Rivanna require access to a GPU node.
+All TensorFlow container images provided on the HPC system require access to a GPU node.
 Access to GPU nodes is detailed in the sections below.

 • RC's Data Analytics Center (DAC): Now Serving UVA's Research Community